 The TCR is a specialist provision that caters for your child whose preferred communication may encompass a range of methods.
 This can include speech, signed English; sign supported English and British Sign Language.
 The TCR understands that barriers to communication, learning and information can be replaced with cohesion and accessibility.
 This can be facilitated through deaf awareness training for staff and students.
 It can also promote positive social emotional health and well being.

 - have co-ordinated planning to ensure he/she is taught and supported in the mainstream

-- also withdrawn to the TCR for 1:1 or small group pre and post tutoring support.
+- have access to 1:1 or small group pre and post tutoring support.

 - be supported by a teacher of the deaf (ToD), Communication Support Workers (CSW) and a Learning Support Assistant (LSA).

 - have language based work of the curriculum modified so s/he can access learning at age appropriate levels

 - participate in creating a personalised learning plan with set targets

 - receive assistive technology to access the instruction of the classroom and assemblies